Gustavus Adolphus College: Art

 There are two art galleries on campus, the Hillstrom Museum of Art and the Schaefer Art Gallery.

 Study abroad

 The college's study abroad program has included internships at BNU-HKBU United International College in Zhuhai, China.
 Gustavus is also a member of the Intercollegiate Sri Lanka Education (ISLE) consortium, run by Bowdoin College.

 Athletics

-Gustavus is a founding member of the Minnesota Intercollegiate Athletic Conference, MIAC.
+Gustavus Adolphus athletics teams are nicknamed the Golden Gusties.
+The College is a founding member of the Minnesota Intercollegiate Athletic Conference (MIAC), established in 1920.
 Key sports at the college are tennis, swimming & diving, golf, basketball, ice hockey, football, and soccer.

-The school's team name is the Golden Gusties, represented by a lion mascot because Gustavus Adolphus was known as "The Lion of the North."
-Gustavus has had three players drafted in the NFL Draft: Russ Buckley in 1940, Kurt Ploeger in 1985, and Ryan Hoag in 2003.
-On March 26, 2014, Gustavus announced it would not continue its men's and women's Nordic skiing team.
+The school's team name is represented by a lion mascot because Gustavus Adolphus was known as "The Lion of the North".
+Three Gustavus players have been selected in the NFL draft: Russ Buckley in 1940, Kurt Ploeger in 1985, and Ryan Hoag in 2003.
+In 2014, Gustavus announced it would not continue its men's and women's Nordic skiing team.
+Gustavus's main rivals in men's athletics are St. John's University, Bethel College, and St. Olaf College.